abdennour/abdennour.github.io/_posts/2018-06-20-krypton-new-way-to-secure-ssh-keys.markdown

 # Prerequisites

 1- Laptop with Unix kernel (macOS, Debian, RedHAT).
-I will use my macbook for this demo.
+I will use my Macbook for this demo.

 2- Real phone device with OS: Android or iOS.